samyajoypal/fmvmm/readme.md

 # First import the DMM class

 from mixtures.DMM_Class import DMM

+# Similarly we could import Soft DMM by using the command "from mixtures.DMM_Soft_Class import DMM_Soft"

 #Let us initialize DMM with data and number of clusters along with default parameters.